nahidalgo/nahidalgo.github.io/_posts/2021-11-11-jetpack-compose-intro.md

 ```

 Even though `val text = mutableStateOf('')` has the intended effect of creating a state, it has two main problems:
-- If the View, for any reason, is destroyed and constructed again (when the screen rotation changes, for example), the value is lost.
+- The state is not persisted through recomposition, that means, every time the component is rebuilt, the state goes back to the default value.
 - Every time you need the value, it's necessary to use `.value` to get and set it.

 We can solve both problems by using the `remember` composable and its `by` delegate syntax.
 The following code solves it: